 Neohela amphipod observations

-Lene Buhl-Mortensen et al (in prep) Behaviour and habitat of Neohela monstrosa (Boeck, 1861) (Amphipoda, Corophiida) in Norwegian Sea deep water
+Lene Buhl-Mortensen et al (accepted) Behaviour and habitat of Neohela monstrosa (Boeck, 1861) (Amphipoda, Corophiida) in Norwegian Sea deep water

 Video highlights including, amongst others, Neohela observation in the paper (footage occurs at 04:10-12:30 mins):